Is enterprise agility related to business strategy? Is it the same as digital transformation? Or is it about flexibility? Here is an explainer

 Not quite.
 Digital transformation is mostly about adapting your business offering to a digital era.
 The considerations are more strategic.
-We talk about catering to the digitally savvy customer and omnichannel customer engagement.
-Once you have decided on a business strategy, however, the question that naturally arises is, ‘How do we go about it’?
+We talk about catering to digitally savvy customers and omnichannel customer engagement.
+Once you have decided on a business strategy, however, the question that naturally arises is, ‘How do we go about it?

 Enter enterprise agility

 EA deals with the ‘nuts’ and ‘bolts’ of this adaptive ability.
 The considerations are more technical.
 We speak of Intra-departmental APIs, rapid app building platforms, and collaborative micro-apps.
 You could say digital transformation is about the market-facing side and enterprise agility is more inward-looking.
 EA is what allows the enterprise to ‘do’ something about market needs.
 EA is about organizational mechanics.

 Are we talking organizational flexibility now?